MelanieCrissey/old-melaniecrissey.com/source/blog/helpful-business-things.markdown

 > Han,

 > Writing to connect you with Lando.
 Lando's the Baron Administrator at the Cloud City, and he's a bonafide expert in smuggling.
-I think he might be able to help you avoid those Empirial entanglements you're concerned about.
+I think he might be able to help you avoid those Impirial entanglements you're concerned about.

 > Lando,